Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         After that it SHALL send an empty HTTP chunk, Wait for the HTTP response before closing
         TCP session RFC2616
-        when this response is received
+        when this response is received.
      7. The [=Ingest source=] SHOULD use a separate TCP connection for ingest of each different CMAF track
      8. The [=Ingest source=] MAY use a separate relative path